 People are increasingly affected as extreme weather events and changes in precipitation and temperature patterns driven by climate change become the norm around the world.
 However, these effects are not borne evenly.
 Climate change disproportionately affects women and girls in particular.
 Globally, almost 160 million women and girls may face poverty as a result of climate change by 2050 in a worst-case climate scenario.
 Food insecurity driven by climate change is also projected to increase.
 In this scenario, close to 240 million more women and girls may face hunger, compared to 131 million more men and boys.
+This article explores what drives this and other disparities, focusing on the role of gender in who migrates and who stays behind to manage the interrelated effects of livelihood loss and climate change.

 Thus, when women are no longer able to adapt in place, they and their families may be forced to move.
 In some cases they end up in a new city, an informal settlement, or, depending on the conflict context of their home country, in refugee settlements.